Right-wing terrorism: Norway

-Poland

-Despite the country being nearly ethnically and religiously homogeneous, Polish far-right targets, via propaganda or physical violence, religious and ethnic minorities such as Jews, Romani people, people with darker complexion or Middle Eastern appearance.
-In 2016, police arrested a man who they say tried to burn down a mosque in Gdańsk.
-The man belonged to the neo-Nazi group called Blood & Honour.

 Russia

 The Savior was a Russian neo-Nazi militant nationalist organization which claimed credit for the August 2006 Moscow market bombing, which killed 13.
 Media reports indicate that the market, located near Cherkizovsky, was targeted due to its high volume of Central Asian and Caucasian clientele.
 Four members of The Saviour were sentenced to life imprisonment, while four others received lesser prison terms.
 The Russian Imperial Movement is a Russian ultranationalist, white supremacist, far-right paramilitary organization based in Saint Petersburg.
 It has been designated as a terrorist group by the United States and Canada.

 Russian separatist forces in Donbas include several right-wing militias, connected to the official armed forces of the right-wing breakaway Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine, which are designed terrorist organisations by the Ukrainian government.
 International volunteers for the militias have been arrested for plotting terror attacks.

 Spain

 Far-right terrorist acts surged after the death of dictator Francisco Franco in Spain 1975 and continued until the early 1980s, ranging from assassination of individuals to mass murder.